DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-10-02-live-launch.md

     - text: Course not enriched
 ---

-On 2 October 2018 we launched the public beta of Find posgraduate teacher training to users.
-This included a new start page on GOV.UK and links to it from UCAS and Get Into Teaching.
+On 2 October 2018 we launched the public beta of Find postgraduate teacher training (Find) to users.
+This included a new start page on GOV.UK and links to it from UCAS and Get Into Teaching (GIT).

+*[UCAS]: Universities and Colleges Admissions Service